Jojjeboy/octane/README.md

 - **Invalid Fuel Amounts**: Throws an error if fuel amounts are zero or negative.
 - **Large Datasets**: Optimized for efficiency without unnecessary recomputation.

+#### Derived Metrics in State

+The calculations are integrated into the `fuelEntry` store as reactive, read-only derived metrics.

+- **Reactive Updates**: Metrics automatically recompute whenever fuel entries are added, updated, or deleted.
+- **Read-Only**: Derived metrics are computed on-the-fly and cannot be directly modified.
+- **Non-Persistent**: Metrics are never stored in Firestore; only the raw fuel entries are persisted.
+This ensures the single source of truth remains the raw data while calculations stay deterministic.
+- **Offline Functional**: Calculations work entirely in-memory, providing immediate feedback even without an internet connection.
+- **Sync Reconciliation**: Metrics remain stable during background synchronization as the store reconciles local changes with server data.

 ### Upcoming Features

 _Future features will be added here following test-driven development_